Bruno Verner: 2000 – 2009

-In January 2000, Bruno Verner and Eliete Mejorado become resident artists at Queen Mary University in London, establishing themselves in the UK.
+In January 2000, Bruno Verner and Eliete Mejorado became resident artists at Queen Mary University in London, establishing themselves in the UK.
 At Queen Mary University of London, Bruno gave workshops on performance, music and sound manipulation to students of the Drama and Performance department, and later created Living Room - an autobiographical spoken word piece for electronics presented at the university’s Harold Pinter Theatre.
-Living Room also took part of East End Collaborations Platform - a collaboration between the Live Art Development Agency and Queen Mary University showing emerging artists working with Live Art.
+Living Room also took part in East End Collaborations Platform - a collaboration between the Live Art Development Agency and Queen Mary University, showing emerging artists working with Live Art.

-In 2000 Bruno Verner was awarded the full scholarship Bolsa Apartes/CAPES from the Brazilian government to complete a MA in Performing Arts at Middlesex University, London.
-In 2002 he collaborates with French artist Sophie Calle writing and producing the electronic music album Samba De Monalisa - Tetine Vs Sophie Calle.
-The album was part of Sulphur Records collection Meld - a series of audio pieces produced in collaboration between two artists released on Robin Rimbauld (Scanner)’s label.
+In 2000, Bruno Verner was awarded the full scholarship Bolsa Apartes/CAPES from the Brazilian government to complete an MA in Performing Arts at Middlesex University, London.
+In 2002, he collaborated with French artist Sophie Calle writing and producing the electronic music album Samba De Monalisa - Tetine Vs Sophie Calle.
+The album was part of Sulphur Records collection Meld - a series of audio pieces produced in collaboration between two artists, released on Robin Rimbauld (Scanner)’s label.
 Other titles from Meld include DJ Spook, Scanner, and Stephen Vittielo, amongst others.
 In the same year Verner and Mejorado co-curated a film programme and performance night with late British artist/curator Ian White at Whitechapel Gallery entitled The Politics Of Self Indulgence including films by Taka Limura, Chicks on Speed, Tetine, Marina Abramović, and Chilly Gonzales, and debuting their Samba de Monalisa performance live at Whitechapel.

-In 2002 Verner and Mejorado fell in love with a new scene of female MC’s of Funk Carioca (Baile Funk) from Rio de Janeiro and began broadcasting a weekly radio show called Slum Dunk on Resonance FM entirely dedicated to the genre, the first time Funk Carioca is played in Europe.
-After hundreds of radio shows spanning different periods of the genre, including a series of live interviews with Djs, MCs and people involved in the scene, in 2004, Verner and Mejorado compiled the pioneering mixtape Slum Dunk Presents Funk Carioca mixed by Tetine, released on Mr Bongo Records.
+In 2002, Verner and Mejorado fell in love with a new scene of female MCs of Funk Carioca (Baile Funk) from Rio de Janeiro and began broadcasting a weekly radio show called Slum Dunk on Resonance FM entirely dedicated to the genre, the first time Funk Carioca is played in Europe.
+After hundreds of radio shows spanning different periods of the genre, including a series of live interviews with DJs, MCs and people involved in the scene, in 2004, Verner and Mejorado compiled the pioneering mixtape Slum Dunk Presents Funk Carioca mixed by Tetine, released on Mr Bongo Records.
 They also released an original blend of queer funk carioca in an album entitled Bonde Do Tetao on Bizarre Music in São Paulo.
 Slum Dunk Presents Funk Carioca was critically acclaimed in Europe and the United States and influenced a new generation of DJs and producers, including M.I.A and Diplo - who were then beginning to experiment with Funk Carioca more or less at the same time.
 Tetine's Slum Dunk radio show was responsible for bringing Funk Carioca – the intense lo-down Miami-bass driven sound from Rio’s favela parties – within London’s cultural radar, giving exposure to a number of Baile Funk artists for the first time in Europe, introducing the British and Americans to a new genre, as well as playing Brazil’s most experimental segments of funk including the proibidoes.